Valfleuri : Our Story & Legacy

 70’s

-In order to counter growing competition, the Kuentz brothers stand out by producing pasta very rich in eggs, inspired by an Alsatian recipe dating from the 17th century: this is the birth of the “Pâtes d’Alsace with 7 fresh eggs / kg of durum wheat.
+To distinguish themselves from growing competition, the Kuentz brothers embraced a bold idea: crafting pasta rich in eggs, based on an Alsatian recipe from the 17th century.
+This gave birth to our signature Pâtes d’Alsace made with 7 fresh eggs per kilogram of durum wheat semolina.

 80’s